- Main

 How to Boost Course Completion Rates

-Learning gamification: points, rewards, leaderboards.
-Look for a platform with game scenarios, not just badges — a full-fledged motivation system boosts completion rates by 30–50%.
-Community: built-in social network or Telegram group.
-Feedback: assignment reviews, live Q&A sessions.
+Learning gamification: points for completed tasks, rewards for finishing modules, leaderboards among students.
+Look for a platform with game scenarios, not just badges — a full-fledged motivation system noticeably boosts completion.
+Community: a built-in social network or Telegram group where students connect and share results.
+Feedback: assignment reviews, answers to questions, live Q&A sessions.

 Repeat Sales Strategies

-Subscription: course library with monthly payment — predictable MRR.
+Subscription: create a course library with a monthly payment — predictable MRR that motivates you to keep producing content.

-Referral program: discount or bonus for each referred friend.
+Referral program: offer a discount or bonus for each referred friend.
+Your students are your best ambassadors.

 Retention Metrics to Track